yyu233/StudyNote/Work/Gain.md

 1. Consider teh scope.
 Is it repository-wide?
 Is it applicaiton user wide?
 Is it system wide?

 Development Environemnt:
-1. Make sure the file format on your development enironment is consistent with the one an application is delivered to.
+1. Make sure the file format on your development enironment is consistent with the targeted format.